NormalVR/Normcore-Documentation/docs/guides/meta/meta-avatars-setup.md

 ## Set up Meta Avatars
 Import the "Meta Avatars" sample that comes with the **Normcore Meta Platform** UPM package.
 Make sure you've initialized the Oculus Platform SDK directly or by using the [Entitlement Check](./meta-platform-prerequisites#initialize-the-oculus-platform-at-runtime) sample.

-Drag the "AvatarSDKManagerMeta" prefab into the scene along with the "Realtime + Meta Avatar Player" prefab.
+Add the "AvatarSDKManagerMeta" prefab to the scene using the `MetaAvatarsSDK > Normal > Create AvatarSDKManager` menu item.
+Then drag the "Realtime + Meta Avatar Player" prefab into the scene.

 <video width="100%" controls><source src={metaExample} /></video>